 - Sunday: 1 p.m. and 6:30 p.m.

-In which theater is The Lion King on Broadway and what is the address?
+Which theater is The Lion King playing on Broadway and what is the address?

-Here are some basic tips to help you get your bearings and get the most out of the fastest transportation in the Big Apple, the subway...
+Here are some basic tips for getting your bearings on the subway and making the most of the fastest transportation in the Big Apple.
 For starters I suggest you download the subway map on your phone to carry it with you at all times.
 The ticket price is around 2,60 €.

 What to expect from The Lion King musical on Broadway

 With spectacular staging and music by Elton John, it has won six Tony Awards and an Evening Standard Award.
-If you have seen the movie, you will know by heart the story of Simba, a lion cub destined to become king of the African savannah, whose evil uncle Scar wants to snatch the throne and forces the little feline to flee to distant lands.
+If you've seen the movie, you'll know by heart the story of Simba, a lion cub destined to become king of the African savannah, whose evil uncle Scar wants to take the throne from him and forces the little feline to flee to distant lands.

-Can I be impressed by The Lion King musical if I have already seen the movie?
+Can I be impressed by The Lion King musical if I've already seen the movie?

-Yes, it has been surprising millions of people for almost 25 years, many of whom repeat over and over again.
-There must be a reason.
-For me it was like fulfilling a dream and I am sure that you will also experience this sensation and end up doubting the real existence of Simba, Mufasa and company.
+Yes, it has been wowing millions of people for almost 25 years, many of whom repeat again and again.
+There must be a reason for that.
+For me it was like fulfilling a dream and I'm sure you will also experience this feeling and end up doubting the real existence of Simba, Mufasa and company.
 Immerse yourself in the exotic African wildlife with its animals and...
 Enjoy!
 Grrrrrr!